informal-org/informal/appy/templates/docs/tutorial.md

 * Use array programming and pattern matching to reduce boilerplate code.
 * Write declarative code that favors plain data over abstractions.
 * Use functions to boost expressiveness throughout the language.
-* Incrementally add gradual typing to add structure to your program.
+* Incrementally add gradual typing to make your programs cleaner, faster and safer.
 * Replace regex with declarative patterns for common parsing tasks.
 * Get 4-16x the performance with seamless concurrency.
 * Simplify refactoring without breaking compatibility or requiring cascading changes.